Priya2191-dev/CAN-bus-message-testing-tool/README.md

 -   CAN Message Simulation:

-    It validates message flow, timing behaviour, integration logic.
+    Simulate CAN messages using virtual CAN bus.

+    Validate message transmission and reception.

 -   ECU Data Validation:

-    Ensures parameters such as speed, RPM or temperature remains within acceptable limits.
+    Validate ECU parameters like speed.

+    Boundary and negative testing

+-   Fault Injection:

+    Inject faults into CAN payload.

+    Simulate real world sensor/data corruption.

--   Message Integrity Testing:
+-   Message Integrity:

-    Identify transmission error and maintain system reliability.
+    Checksum based integrity validation.

+    Detect corrupted CAN data.

--   DBC-Based CAN Decoding:
+-   DBC Decoding:

-    Decodes raw CAN messages into human readable signals using DBC database.
+    Decode CAN messages using DBC file.

+    Extract signal level information.

--   CAN Log Replay Testing:
+-   CAN Log Replay:

-    Replays recorded CAN traffic logs to simulate real world driving scenarios.

--   Automated ECU Fault Injection:

-    Introduces control fault into CAN messages to check ECU robustness and to validate fault tolerance & safety mechanisms.
+    Replay recorded CAN logs.

+    Useful for debugging and simulation.

 ## Installations